Buying group role templates

 • Choose the Buying group role from the list.

-For the current release, there are six roles: Decision Maker, Influencer, Practitioner, Executive Steering Committee, Champion, and Other.
+There are six default roles: Decision Maker, Influencer, Practitioner, Executive Steering Committee, Champion, and Other.
+The list also includes any custom roles that are defined in the Roles list.

 Buying group roles list {width="700" modal="regular"}